 It was every adoptive parent’s worst nightmare.
-After four months of working with a birth mother, attending a labor, cutting the umbilical cord, and five days and four nights of caring for a beautiful baby boy in their home, Trudy and Lyle LaBonte learned that their child’s birth mother had changed her mind.
+After four months of working with a birth mother, attending labor, cutting the umbilical cord, and five days and four nights of caring and feeling love for a beautiful baby boy in their home, Trudy and Lyle LaBonte learned that their child’s birth mother had changed her mind.

 Ultimately, the LaBonte’s baby’s young, teenaged birth mother decided that adoption was the best option after all– but instead of returning the baby to his original adoptive family, she placed him with her aunt’s family.
 And while Trudy does find comfort in the fact that he was placed with a good family, she remarks, “For me, not to be able to see him or get pictures of him or know how he’s doing…that hole has never healed.
 That sorrow has never healed.
 I know he’s in a good place, but I want to see it.
 I know that God is taking care of him and that he’s in a great home, but I’m not at peace.
 I don’t know that he’ll ever know who I am.
 Will that story ever be told?
 It’s hard to think about that.
 I loved him.
 He was my baby!
 I loved him.
 And he’s never going to know that.
 I think that’s the hardest part.”